-Carts are very important tools used every day at home and in markets to move things.
+heavy duty industrial cart is very important tools used every day at home and in markets to move things.
 If they break, it causes money loss and can be unsafe.
 Common breaks include:

 - The main bar bends.